Emergencies and urgent care

 If you go to an urgent care center that is not in your plan's network

-- Unless you are outside the Priority Health service area, you'll pay your higher out-of-network or "alternate benefit" copayment or coinsurance to go to an out-of-network urgent care center.
+- Unless you are outside the Priority Health service area, you'll pay your higher "alternate benefit" copayment or coinsurance to go to an out-of-network urgent care center.

 - Any follow-up care from the same out-of-network provider will also cost the higher out-of-network copayments/coinsurance.

-If you have to go to an urgent care center when traveling, you will pay your in-network or "preferred benefit" copayment or coinsurance.
+If you have to go to an urgent care center when traveling, you will pay your "preferred benefit" copayment or coinsurance.

 Just be sure to let your PCP know about your visit, so he or she can coordinate any follow-up care you might need.